 Don’t Crate Your Beagle

-Crating is fine for some breeds but beagles don’t do well with it.
-The confinement is frustration and they will spend all their time trying to escape, which could lead to injury.
+Crating is fine for some breeds, but beagles don’t do well with it.
+The confinement is frustrating, and they will spend all their time trying to escape, which could lead to injury.

 Are Beagles Always Hyper?